 Figure 2 System diagram illustrating the processes that are included in the product system, divided into upstream, core and downstream processes.
-It should be indicated if any omissions of life cycle stages are made in order to make the EPD® cover the full cradle-to-grave perspective.

 4.5 CUT-OFF RULES

 Data for elementary flows to and from the product system contributing to a minimum of 99% of the declared environmental impacts shall be included (not including processes that are explicitly outside the system boundary as described in Section 4.3).